 - to leverage our hardware and knowledge in VR to provide the optimum pilot performance in the racing portion of the challenge

-This was a special simulator, since it did not include any hardware work.
+This was a special simulator for us at that time, since it did not include any hardware.
 The work was done only on the model and the design assumptions on which the model was based.

 For the tuning of the design we fed the X-plane model data from different engineering softwares like OpenFoam.

 The second, but concurrent part of the project was the modelling of the externals and internals of the racer.

 The end product submitted to the RAeS board was a technical report, the simulation and the recording of a lap flown in the X-plane environment.
 Therefore the last stage of the project was to fly the aircraft with the frozen configuration around the pylons and ensure that the pilot skill applied capitalizes on the inherent qualities of the design.

 The design was submitted in September 2019 to competition field of more than 30 entries from a dozen countries.
 A winner of the RAeS competition was defined as any of the top three entries.

 In November 2021 we had received the notification that we are a winner of the RAeS competition.
 This was a wonderful achievement for us and still remains one of the highlights of all AFormX projects.

 To highlight the importance of this event not only for AFormX team, but also for the Slovene aircraft industry encompassed in our racer the Ambassador of Republic of Slovenia Mr. Tadej Rupel attended the Royal Aeronautical Society in London in december 2019.